Founder & Director of Thought Leadership

 Wilma Chan, MD, EdM

-Dr. Chan iss an Associate Professor of Clinical Emergency Medicine at Penn.
+Dr. Chan is an Associate Professor of Clinical Emergency Medicine at Penn.
 She completed her Emergency Medicine residency at the University of Chicago and an ultrasound fellowship at Brigham and Women’s Hospital.
 She holds a master’s in Education from Harvard, focusing on Technology, Innovation, and Education, and earned her medical and undergraduate degrees from Tufts University.

 She joined the Department of Emergency Medicine in 2015 and serves as the inaugural Director of Ultrasound Education at the Perelman School of Medicine.
 Her interests include design thinking in education and strategic integration of emerging technologies across medical training.